BioJulia/BioSequences.jl/docs/src/sequence_search.md

 3. Searches where you are looking for sequences that conform to some sort of pattern.

-All these kinds of searches are provided in BioSequences.jl
+All these kinds of searches are provided in BioSequences.jl, and they all conform to the `findnext` and `findprev` pattern established in `Base` for `String` and collections like `Vector`.

 ## Exact search